REditorSupport/vscode-R/README.md

 To enable this feature, turn on `r.sessionWatcher` in VSCode settings, reload or restart VSCode, and the session watcher will be activated automatically on R sessions launched by vscode-R via `R: Create R Terminal` command.

+*If you previously appended the `source(...)` line to `~/.Rprofile`, you may safely remove it since the configuration for basic usage is automated.
+It is now only necessary for advanced usage described below.*

 ### Advanced usage (for self-managed R sessions)

-For advanced users to work with self-managed R sessions (e.g. manually started R terminal in `tmux` or `screen` window), some extra configuration is needed.
+For advanced users to work with self-managed R sessions (e.g. manually launched R terminal or started in `tmux` or `screen` window), some extra configuration is needed.
 Follow the steps below to make R session watcher work with any external R session:

 1. Turn on `r.sessionWatcher` in VSCode settings.